craftcms/docs/docs/commerce/5.x/system/customers.md

 </form>
 ```

-When registering at checkout, the order’s billing and shipping [addresses](addresses.md) are automatically saved to the new accounts for future use. <Since product="commerce" ver="4.3.0" feature="Auto-saving guest address when registering at checkout" />
+When registering at checkout, the order’s billing and shipping [addresses](addresses.md) are automatically saved to the new accounts for future use